The Origin, Evolution and Functions of the Human Mind

 - The rise of a variety of differentiated emotions – emotions coming in many flavors – including hunger, desire, love, joy, pride, sadness, aversion, loneliness, despair, and many more

-- Emotions and values as controlling or guiding the functions or strategies of life – making life worth living or miserable, indicating what course to pursue or what to judge as acceptable or unacceptable.
-Other important emotions include boredom, curiosity, and art appreciation.
-A curious human emotion is humor.
+- Emotions and values as controlling or guiding the functions or strategies of cultures and general life – making life worth living or miserable, indicating what course to pursue or what to judge as acceptable or unacceptable.

 .

-The emotions – originally a simplified neural control mechanism – were greatly developed in higher animals and humans to the new phenomena of love, joy, empathy, pride, happiness – constituting the greatest gifts in human existence -- or burdens, when implying sorrow, pain, fear, loneliness, despair, commiseration, sympathy with loved ones, hopelessness.
+The emotions – originally a simplified neural control mechanism – were greatly developed in higher animals and humans to the new phenomena of love, joy, empathy, pride, happiness – constituting the greatest gifts in human existence -- or burdens, when implying sorrow, pain, fear, loneliness, despair, commiseration, sympathy with loved ones, hopelessness – or leading to destructiveness as in imperialistic warfare or revenge.
 All of these emotions constituted new dimensions in progressing evolution, but they are the ones that give direction and value to our lives – or are our burden.

-Some psychologists and philosophers want all emotions to be reduced to only one basic emotion of feeling good or bad, happy or unhappy.
-This reduces all subsequent behavior to an effort to maximize personal benefit in feeling good (having fun), similar to “utility” in business theory.
-In this approach, emotions such as love, pride, compassion, and humor are all lumped into one – with, for example, hate, sadness, or boredom.
-Such compression of the consideration of emotions may be practical for some summary discussions, but it does not do justice to the diversity of existence, and it provides poor guidance in the multiplicity of situations in real life.
-It even becomes dangerous when confusing ethical behavior, altruism, and fairness with seeking of personal benefit.
+Some psychologists and philosophers want all emotions to be reduced to only one basic emotion, the one of feeling good or bad, happy or unhappy.
+This reduces all subsequent behavior to an effort to maximize personal benefit in feeling good (having fun, as teenagers say), similar to “utility” in business theory.
+In this approach, emotions such as love, pride, compassion, and humor are all lumped into one – with also, for example, hate, sadness, or boredom.
+Such compression of the consideration of emotions may be practical for some summary discussions, but does not do justice to the diversity of existence, and it provides poor guidance in the multiplicity of situations in real life.
+It even becomes dangerous when confusing ethical behavior, altruism, and fairness with merely seeking of personal benefit in happiness or “fun”.

 Emotions guide not only instant behavior, but also thought sequences in meditations – possibly leading to later consequences.
-This occurs through “value”-proportional formation of synaptic connections leading to preferential associative thought sequencing (see the essays on mental creativity on the website www.schwab-writings.com) as discussed later.
+This occurs through “value”-proportional formation of synaptic connections between memory neurons, leading to preferential associative thought sequencing as discussed later (see the essay “Creativity” on the website www.schwab-writings.com).

-There is some indication that the intensity of emotions changes in the course of time – from youth to old age!
+There is some indication that the intensity of a person’s emotions changes in the course of time – from youth to old age!
 Can this intensity be maintained or modified – bad emotions restrained and good ones augmented?
+Can we acquire wisdom and “a clean heart”?

 .